JoGorska/mileage-tracker/README.md

 #### User stories - users app

+The following user stories were satisfied by creation of users app, including the features:
+- user ability to register as a user for this website
+- build in django feature that makes the user remained logged in, even when the website is closed and re opened again.

 [#16](https://github.com/JoGorska/mileage-tracker/issues/16) As a returning visitor I can have my own profile so that data I put in is kept private

 [#20](https://github.com/JoGorska/mileage-tracker/issues/20) As a frequent visitor I can stay logged in so that I don't have to type in my login and password every time I visit the website

 #### User stories - traffic app

+The following user stories were satisfied by creation of traffic app, including the features:

+- adding new traffic alert for other drivers
+- display a list off traffic alerts to the users
+- "thank you" button allowing drivers to show appreciation for the traffic alert
+- "road clear" buttton allowing drivers to notify that the road has cleared (feature later removed due to testers raising concer that the use of the button is unclear and that google maps shows most up to date road cleard information)
+- traffic alert list displayed on home page as well as in drive view
+- pagination of traffic alerts on home page and displaying only 3 alerts on drive view limits long scrolling on mobile phone
+- information label by the little tank button explaining it is a button to "thank you"

 [#18](https://github.com/JoGorska/mileage-tracker/issues/18) As a drivers I can leave messages on the portal about problems on the road so that other drivers can avoid the area